seandstewart/bardly/pending/romances/cymbeline/uncut.md

 *Enter POSTHUMUS LEONATUS and two Gaolers*

 **First Gaoler**
-You shall not now be stol’n, you have locks upon you;
+You shall not now be stol'n, you have locks upon you;
 So graze as you find pasture.

 **Second Gaoler**